Event code of conduct

 - Being considerate, respectful, and collaborative in your communication and actions;

-- Discussing differences and critiquing ideas in a non-confrontational manner with regard for the viewpoints of others;
+- Discussing differences and critiquing ideas in a non-confrontational manner with due regard for the viewpoints of others;

 - Refraining from demeaning, discriminatory, or harassing behavior and speech;

-- Respecting the rules, policies, and property of Alaska Sea Grant and its contracted facilities and vendors;
+- Respecting the rules, policies, and property of Alaska Sea Grant and its contracted event facilities and vendors;

 - Complying with all applicable laws and regulations.